Love High Heels? Here’s How To Relieve Discomfort After Wearing Them

 Knees

 Wearing high heels puts extra pressure on the knees, particularly on the inner sides.
-As a result, the usual wearing and tearing of the knees is accelerated, which can lead to early onset of osteoarthritis.
+As a result, the usual wearing and tearing of the knees is accelerated, which can lead to the early onset of osteoarthritis.

 Hips